 The report provides a detailed explanation of each SNP and your genotype.
 For instance, the SNP rs1800497 is part of the DRD2 gene, which encodes a dopamine receptor.
 Joe’s genotype, AG, means he is likely to have fewer DRD2 receptors and therefore is at risk of negative moods.

 The reports are meant to be for informational and educational purposes only.
 SelfDecode does not treat, diagnose or cure conditions.
 However, it does give advice on how to counterbalance the negative impacts of some genetic variants.
 For example, Joe’s Mood reports suggest that regular exercises can boost his DRD2 dopamine receptors levels.

 The company provides personalized health recommendations based on genetics.
 Anyone can access the blog and read the articles, but for SelfDecode customers, each article comes with a personalized score based on their DNA.

 To make the lab test results easy to understand, they are classified as “good”, “neutral,” or “bad” depending on how your genotype influences the risk of disease or trait (e.g., brain fog).
 This provides personalized insight into how your health might be impacted by the findings discussed in the article.
 However, SelfDecode states that it does not provide medical advice, and the reports are for informational purposes only.

 There are multiple blogs published every month on topics like inflammation, respiratory infections, blood sugar, and susceptibility to COVID-19.
 You can filter posts by category or use the search function to look for articles on a specific gene or condition.

-The introduction to the posts all follow a similar format.
-The name of the gene discussed in the title and an explanation of what the gene does.
+The introductions to the posts all follow a similar format: The name of the gene discussed in the title and an explanation of what the gene does.

 For example, the figure below shows a blog post that breaks down the genetics of lactose intolerance.